Penn State College of Nursing

 Revised B.S.
 Nursing Admission Process Effective Fall 2012

-The four-year general B.S. program in Nursing is through first-year admission only.
+The four-year General B.S. program in Nursing at University Park is through first-year admission only.
+Non–University Park campuses offer two points of entry to the General B.S. program: (1) first-year admission, and (2) a sophomore gateway review process.
 Students may not change majors into the four-year program.
+See the B.S.
+Program page for more information.

 – 1 of 9 schools nationwide selected to host a John A. Hartford Center of Geriatric Nursing Excellence